01 / 10

 Correct!

-Your assessments show some unexpected clinical findings – If your tests show something abnormal or unexpected, you may need to refer the patient to the necessary specialist.
+If your tests show something abnormal or unexpected, you may need to refer the patient to the necessary specialist.

 Incorrect!

-Well done, you have successfully completed this module
+Well done you have successfully completed this module

 Download and keep your certificate below.
 Why not explore more Respiratory Refresher training?